-Heat pumps can ice up when it is frigid outside and have a certain frost covering them.
+Heat pumps can ice up when it is very cold outside and have a certain frost covering them.

 While some ice is normal, something is wrong if the entire unit is encased in ice and frozen solid.